cosmic-axolotl/astro-adapt/README.md

 Developed by **[Amanda Cabral](https://github.com/cosmic-axolotl)**
 💫 Undergraduate Researcher in Astronomy — *Valongo Observatory / UFRJ*
-📚 Focused on inclusive and accessible science communication.
+📚 Focused on inclusive and accessible science communication (not fully into it)